About Open Choice Registration

 Benefits of Open Choice

-- Full Day Preschool and Kindergarten programs.
+- Full Day Preschool and Kindergarten programs are available.

 - Once enrolled, students attend school in the Open Choice district until high school graduation.

-- Effort is made to place siblings in the same school district at the time of placement
+- Effort is made to place siblings in the same school district at the time of placement.

 - Open Choice serves all children, including gifted and talented, English language learners, and special needs students.

 - Literacy & Math facilitators for kindergarten students.